Authorities search for young boy who fell in Harlem River

+NEW YORK CITY (WABC) -- Divers spent hours on Saturday frantically searching for a young boy who fell into the Harlem River.

-Police said they were called to Randall's Island just after 2:30 p.m. where a child, approximately five years old, was climbing a tree when he fell and landed in the water.
+Police said they were called to Randall's Island just after 2:30 p.m. where the five-year-old was climbing a tree when he fell and landed in the water.

 This happened near where the Harlem River and Bronx Kill meet.